Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

 \subsection{Physical motivations for Finsler gravity theories}

-The first example of a Finsler metric \cite{finsler} was given by G. Riemann \cite{riemann} who instead of quadratic line elements considered forth order forms, see historical remarks in \cite {rund,ma1987,ma,bcs} and, in relation to standard and non--standard physical theories, in \cite{vrflg,vrfgnsph,vsgg,ijgmmp,vncg}.
-In this subsection, we examine how Finsler like nonlinear line elements can be generated by deformations of standard Minkowski metrics in special relativity, SR (similar arguments were presented in \cite{bogosl1,stavr1,lammer}).
+The first example of a Finsler metric \cite{finsler} was given by B. Riemann \cite{riemann} who considered forth order forms instead of quadratic line elements, see historical remarks in \cite{ma,bcs} and, in relation to standard and non--standard physical theories, in \cite {vrflg,vsgg,ijgmmp,vncg}.
+In this subsection, we show that Finsler like nonlinear line elements are generated naturally by deformations of standard Minkowski metrics in special relativity, SR (see also \cite {amelino,magueijo,kimberly,ellis,mavromatos1,mavromatos2,stavr1,lammer}).